jadejhagru/readme-challenge/README.md

 ## User Story
 AS a student\
 I WANT a coding flashcard application\
-SO THAT I can learn/review more efficiently
+SO THAT I can learn review more efficiently

 ## Aceptance Criteria
 GIVEN A coding flashcard application\